How to Qualify for Chapter 7 Bankruptcy

-The bankruptcy means test compares your monthly income of the state’s median family income for a family of your size.
-If your monthly income exceeds the state’s median income, you may not be able to file Chapter 7 bankruptcy.
+The bankruptcy means test determines whether you're eligible to file Chapter 7 bankruptcy based on your income.
+The test compares your monthly income of the state’s median family income for a family of your size.
+If your monthly income is too high, Chapter 7 bankruptcy may not be an option for you.

 - You are an individual